seunomosowon/TA-mailclient/README.md

 - Also fixed exception handling when dealing with storage/password
 - Fixed type casting for boolean parameters (is\_secure, include\_headers) and port validation
 - Rewrote sections of mail\_common
-- Merged functions from poputils/imaputils into main code and added additional logs from connection
+- Merged functions from poputils / imaputils into main code and added additional logs from connection

+##### To Do

+- Add attachment file hash to Splunk
+- Add support for doc / ppt / pptx

 ##### Known issues

-Currently no known issues in version 1.2.0 of TA-mailclient.
+Currently no known issues in version 1.3.0 of TA-mailclient.
 This is currently tested against the latest version of Splunk Enterprise.
 Issues can be reported and tracked on Github at this time.